jbatara/super-galactic-age/README.md

 ## Support and contact details

-Please feel free to [contact the developer](mailto:jennifer.batara.dev@gmail.com) for any feedback or support related questions.
+Please feel free to contact the developer by raising a new [issue](https://github.com/jbatara/super-galactic-age/issues/new) on the github repo.
+You can browse the current issues [here](https://github.com/jbatara/super-galactic-age/issues).

 ## Technologies Used